Kelly’s Heroes

 Kellys Heroes gold

-Brian G. Hutton, who’d directed Where Eagles Dare, has a much better script to work with here, written by Troy Kennedy Martin, and made the $4,000,000 invested look like twice as much with location filming in Croatia and Serbia, both at the time still part of what was Yugoslavia.
-The country had lots of WW2 era vehicles the production could employ, like Sherman tanks, and Russian T-34s mocked up to convincingly pose as the feared German ‘Tigers’, as well as plenty of available (and cheaply paid) extras and village settings.
-The pyrotechnics budget alone on this picture could have sent everyone in Croatia to college.
+Brian G. Hutton, who’d directed Where Eagles Dare, has a much better script to work with here, written by Troy Kennedy Martin (The Italian Job), and the $4,000,000 invested looks like twice as much with location filming in Croatia and Serbia, both at the time still part of what was Yugoslavia.
+The region had lots of WW2 era vehicles the production could employ, like Sherman tanks, and Russian T-34s mocked up to convincingly pose as the feared German ‘Tigers’, as well as plenty of available (and cheaply paid) extras and village settings.
+The pyrotechnics budget alone on this picture could have sent everyone in the Balkans to college.
 At 2 hours, 23 minutes, it’s lengthy, but thanks to the cast, humor, action and production detail it works as a great “hangout” movie.
 There are seven elaborate action sequences.
-They don’t exactly comport to reality, but they’re lavish and excitingly staged (one doubts German audiences would appreciate the one-sided mayhem), and the sound effects crew really deserved an Oscar nomination for their superb noisemaking.
+They don’t exactly comport to reality, but they’re lavish and excitingly staged (one wonders if German audiences appreciate the one-sided mayhem), and the sound effects crew really deserved an Oscar nomination for their superb noise-making.

 01_KELLYS_HEROES_mood-0cfc98a784c4

-Eastwood handles himself better than in the previous ‘Eagles‘ escapade, though he doesn’t have to more than Clint-squint and look good handling a Thompson.
+Eastwood handles himself better than in ‘Eagles‘ escapade, though he doesn’t have to more than Clint-squint and look good handling a Thompson.
 Savalas is forceful, playing it straight and tough, anchoring the anarchy as the most believable character in the bunch.
-Rickles does well, playing off his TV & nightclub persona, but not letting it get out of check.
-O’Connor blusters amusingly, similar to blowhards he’d done in What Did You Do In The War Daddy (another WW2 farce, from ’66)and the wacky ’67 western Waterhole #3, sort of rehearsing for ‘Archie Bunker’.
-Sutherland has a field day being hippie-esque: it’s all such an obvious put-on it’s hard to be upset over the anachronistic absurdity.
+Rickles does well, playing off his TV & nightclub persona, not letting it get out of check.
+O’Connor blusters amusingly, similar to his blowhards from What Did You Do In The War Daddy (another WW2 farce, from ’66) and the wacky ’67 western Waterhole #3, sort of rehearsing for ‘Archie Bunker’.
+Sutherland has a Woodstockish field day being hippie-esque: it’s all such an obvious put-on it’s hard to be upset over the anachronistic absurdity.
 No negative waving from this couch. ***

 Mexico’s legendary Gabriel Figueroa was the cameraman.
-Epic expert Andrew Marton handled 2nd-unit direction of most of the copious battle scenes, and 19-year-old wannabe John Landis assisted in various capacities, taking notes for his future.
+Epic expert Andrew Marton handled 2nd-unit direction on most of the copious battle scenes, and 19-year-old wannabe John Landis assisted in various capacities, taking notes for his future.
 Lalo Schifrin scored, including a satiric riff off Ennio Morricone for the go-for-broke Tiger-faceoff finale.
 The opening & closing song, “Burning Bridges”, sung by the Mike Curb Congregation, became a pop hit.
-Forever linked to the movie, it’s a strange and endearing tune that’s rousing and jaunty but also simultaneously wistful and sorrowful.
+Forever linked to the movie, the strange and endearing tune is rousing and jaunty while also simultaneously wistful and sorrowful.

 kellys-heroes-8